 This post may contain affiliate links.
 For more information, read my disclosure policy.

 This Easy 5-Minute Gravy Recipe is perfect for turkey, chicken, or beef!
-It’s so flavorful and it’s foolproof too and perfect for a any meal.
+It’s so flavorful and it’s foolproof too and perfect for any meal.
+You’re going to be so happy when you see how easy it is to make gravy.

 Gravy has always been sort of an enigma to me.
 I’ve never known the exact ratios of liquid and thickener or whether to use cornstarch or flour, stock or water…and end up just winging it and hoping for the best.